 Follow these tips to keep your real Christmas tree as fresh as possible.
 If you are unable to set up your tree when you get home, store it in a cool sheltered area like the North side house, away from the wind and sun.
+With proper care, your Christmas tree will bring warmth and pleasure throughout the holiday season!

 Before you bring the tree into your home and place it in a stand, re-cut the trunk at least one inch from the bottom just before putting it in the stand.
 Even if you just cut it on a choose and cut farm, this re-opens the tree stem so it can drink water.